REDUCE DEBIT CARD Fraud

 Social Engineering

 Social engineering is when someone tries to manipulate you into performing an action or sharing confidential information.
 Unfortunately, cybercriminals use social engineering to access computer systems, gather information or make money.
 Most successful social engineering attacks are caused by human error.
-If you familiarize yourself with common social engineering methods, you may be able to recognize and stay safe from an attempted social engineering attack.
-Cybercriminals can use several different methods to trick you with a social engineering attack – we are sharing three common methods below.
+If you familiarize yourself with common social engineering methods, you can recognize and stay safe from an attempted social engineering attack.

 - Malicious Links: Cybercriminals may use malicious links to trick you into downloading dangerous software or opening an unsafe webpage.
-They may send you a phishing email, which is an email that may try to convince you to share sensitive information, click an unsafe link, or download a malicious attachment.
+They may send you a phishing email, which is an email that may try to convince you to share sensitive information, click an unsafe link or download a malicious attachment.
 For example, you could receive an email that contains a link to access shipping information for an order.
 Because the email seems legitimate, you may be tempted to click the link.
-Then, the link could download malicious software that allows the cybercriminal to control your computer.
+However, clicking the link could download malicious software that allows the cybercriminal to control your computer.

 - Fake Web Pages: Cybercriminals may create fake web pages to trick you into logging into the page or entering sensitive information.
 For example, you could receive a phishing email that contains a link to log in to LinkedIn.
 Because the email seems legitimate, you may be tempted to click the link and enter your login credentials.
-Once you’ve entered your login credentials, the cybercriminal can log in to your LinkedIn account, view your personal information, and change your password so that you can’t access your account.
+Once you’ve entered your login credentials, the cybercriminal can log in to your LinkedIn account, view your personal information and change your password so that you can’t access your account.

 tIPS FOR sTAYING sAFE FROM sOCIAL eNGINEERING